 Yes, the Smart Meters and the networks adhere to Malaysia’s Personal Data Protection Act (PDPA).
 TNB also ensure the cyber security encryption, measures and features are implemented in the Smart Meter system and network.
 We are constantly assessing our network to improve the security controls and no systems can be compromised.

 You will continue to receive your physical bill.
 Manual reading by our meter readers will be done until the meter is enabled for automatic billing within the first three months.
-At the same time, you can also view your monthly bill through myTNB app.
+At the same time, you can also view your monthly bill through myTNB App.

 No, if your usage is consistent upon installation.
 Your electricity bill will be based on your total usage and tariff block.
 Higher block tariffs indicate a higher volume of increase in usage.